Academic Catalog

 3. a Human Investigations Committee Behavioral Protocol Summary Form, when applicable.

-Once the student has attained candidate status, he/she is required to register for doctoral dissertation credits.
-Students must register for 9000-level credits (ANT 9991ANT 9992ANT 9993, and ANT 9994) through the Graduate Office and must fulfill 7.5 credits in these courses each semester for four consecutive semesters (excluding spring-summer).
+Students must register for 9000-level dissertation credits (ANT 9991ANT 9992) through the Graduate Office and must fulfill a total of 18 credits in these courses.
+They are repeatable with variable credits.
+Students should consult their advisors and Director of Graduate Studies before registering for these credits.
 All course work completed to satisfy the following degree requirements must be done in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.

 Additionally, the student is expected to: